zaufi/kate-cpp-helper-plugin/README.md

 * List of currently `#included` files in a dialog and/or menu (done)
 * _OpenFile_ dialog for current `#include` line
 * Is it possible to use annotations iface somehow to indicate 'not-found' `#include` file?
-* Add quick open dialog -- like quick document switcher, but allows to find file to open based on configured include paths by partial name match...
+* Add quick open dialog -- like quick document switcher, but allows to find a file to open based on configured include paths by partial name match...
-* Add view to explore a tree of `#included` files
+* Add view to explore a tree of `#included` files (done someway)
-* Add option(s) to include/exclude files from completion list
+* Add option(s) to include/exclude files from completion list (exclusion list of extensions done)
 * Issue a warning if /proc/sys/fs/inotify/max_user_watches is not high enough
 * Use `KUrl` for files and dirs instead of `QStrings`
 * Clean `std::enable_if` and `boost::enable_if` from return value and parameters